Benjamin Gallois

 I am actively seeking a position within the Web3 ecosystem, where I can continue working on blockchain technology, particularly within the Polkadot ecosystem (Polkadot-SDK, Ink!).

 Throughout my journey, I have developed strong technical skills in collaborative development tools like Git, GitHub, and GitLab.
 I also possess direct programming expertise in C++, Python, and Rust, which can be verified through my diverse projects and contributions available on GitHub.
+Additionally, I have expertise in computer vision, artificial intelligence, signal processing, data analysis, and written and verbal communication of technical concepts honed through my background in academia.

 As a maintainer of FastTrack, I have honed my skills in documentation writing, CI/CD practices, deploying cross-platform applications, and maintaining a project critical to several research labs.